Chapter 5 Post-Travel Evaluation

 Three or more stool examinations should be performed for ova and parasites, including acid-fast stains for Cryptosporidium, Cyclospora, and Isospora; Giardia antigen testing; C. difficile toxin assay; and a D-xylose absorption test to determine if nutrients are being properly absorbed.
 Patients may also be given empiric treatment for Giardia infection.
 If underlying gastrointestinal disease is suspected, an initial evaluation should include serologic tests for celiac and inflammatory bowel disease.
 Subsequently, other studies to visualize both the upper and lower gastrointestinal tracts, with biopsies, may be indicated.

-Although US travelers are unlikely to become dehydrated or malnourished due to persistent diarrhea, hydration and nutritional support are of foremost importance.
 Dietary modifications may help those with malabsorption.
 If stools are bloody or when disease is caused by C. difficile, antidiarrheal medications such as loperamide or diphenoxylate should not be used in children and should be used cautiously, if at all, in adults.
 Probiotic medications have been shown to reduce the duration of persistent diarrhea among children in some settings.
 Antimicrobial medications may be useful in treating persistent diarrhea caused by parasites.
-Additional management strategies will depend on the specific cause of persistent diarrhea.
+Nonabsorbable antibiotics may help if small intestinal bacterial overgrowth accompanies the symptom complex.